In this post we're looking specifically at fire extinguisher servicing and how it's making the world a better place.

 Without fire extinguisher servicing, a small fire that would have been tackled quickly can erupt into something much more menacing.
 So, that begs the question, how often should I get my fire extinguishers checked?

-Generally, they are tested on a monthly or annual basis - you can get more info here.
+Generally, they are tested on a monthly or annual basis.

 The scheduling of tests and repairs is part of the Fire Risk Assessment and so is something for the Responsible Person to take care of.